Undergraduate Commencement Guide 2014

 Handicapped Parking and Services

-While this parking is closer to the stadium than general parking, it is not immediately adjacent to the Commencement field.
-No transportation will be provided from the parking area to the Commencement field so it is important that the individual have a wheelchair or be able to walk this distance.
+Handicap parking is adjacent to the Commencement field.
+No transportation will be provided from the parking area to the Commencement field, therefore it is important that the individual have a wheelchair or be able to walk to the field.
 The university does not provide wheelchairs.

 Persons with a state handicap permit or requiring handicapped or easily accessible parking should complete a Handicapped Parking Request Form.
 For more information, or to request a form be mailed to you, contact: